 If you’ve had a treatment from me, you know there are two very different approaches.
 “Relaxation massage” soothes and calms the mind and body.
 “Myofascial massage” stretches tight muscles and relieves pain.
 While both styles can be combined in one massage — and I usually use a mix of the two — people usually prefer one or the other.
 Adding the tool of hot stones increases the pleasure of a relaxation treatment, and increases the effectiveness of a therapeutic one.

-The stones are not really hot; kept at a safe 130°F it’s more like “very-warm-stone massage.”
-They come in many shapes and sizes, conforming to any of the body’s natural curves and muscle shapes.
-Clients love them, and my family members say it’s their favourite kind of massage.
+The stones are heated to 130-135F, and used to a client’s maximum comfort level (never too hot).
+They come in many shapes and sizes, conforming to the body’s natural curves and muscle shapes.
 Here’s how they work.

 looks great, but not “massage”